Housing assistance for domestic and family violence

 Staying Home Leaving Violence program

-We are partners in Staying Home Leaving Violence which supports women and children to remain safely in their own home or a home of their choice after ending a violent relationship.
+We are partners in Staying Home Leaving Violence which supports women and children to stay safely in their own home or a home of their choice after ending a violent relationship.
 The program offers a range of services to improve safety and housing stability including improving home security, providing support for children, helping women throughout the legal process, and referrals to other services e.g. health, employment and counselling services.